-Emeritus professor of philosophy at Princeton Harry Frankfurt‘s book, On Bullshit, was a surprise best seller a few years ago.
-Given the public musings of our recently installed President, I thought it time to revisit the main idea of the book.
+Emeritus professor of philosophy at Princeton Harry Frankfurt‘s book, On Bullshit, was a surprise bestseller a few years ago.
+Given the public musings about our recently installed President, I thought it time to revisit the main idea of the book.

 Frankfurt begins by jumping right in: “One of the most salient features of our culture is that there is so much bullshit.”
-This is a truism, but it provides small comfort to those of us who with relatively educated and well-ordered minds know the pain we experience when forced to listen to the nonsense spewed by so many politicians, generals, clergy, and uninformed citizens.
+Those of us who with relatively educated and well-ordered minds know the pain we experience when forced to listen to the nonsense spewed by so many politicians, generals, clergy, and uninformed citizens.

 But what is bullshitting and in what ways it is similar to, and different from, lying?
 Here are the basics as Frankfurt sees them: